neuroscout/neuroscout/docs/cli/index.md

 ### Manually prepared environment

 !!!
 Danger
-    Manually installing _neuroscout-cli_ is not currently recommended.
+    Manually installing _neuroscout-cli_ can be difficult due to complex dependencies.
 Proceed only if you really need to do this.

 Use pip to install _neuroscout-cli_ directly from the GitHub repo: